RosanaFSS/SQL/README.md

 Basic SQL statements.
 Write and practiced basic SQL hands-on in a live database.

+- SQL Statements are used for interacting with Entities (that is tables), Attributes (that is columns) and their Tuples (or rows with data values) in relational databases.
+- SQL statements fall into two different categories
+  - DDL, Data Definition Language statements
+    DDL statements are used to define, change, or drop database objects such as tables.
+    Common DDL statement types include: CREATE, ALTER, TRUNCATE and DROP.
+  - DML, Data Manipulation Language statement
+    DML are used for manipulating or working with data in tables.

 ### Module 3 - String Patterns, Ranges, Sorting, and Grouping